emezac/showrunner/README.md

 - Rails web server
 - Sidekiq worker
-- Redis server

-If Redis is already managed by Homebrew or another service, avoid starting a second process on the same port.
-Run the web and worker separately instead:
+Redis and PostgreSQL are external development services and must already be running.
+Keeping Redis outside Foreman prevents Rails and Sidekiq from racing it during application boot.
+To run the web and worker separately instead:

 ```bash
 PORT=5000 bin/rails server